mlswg/mls-protocol/draft-ietf-mls-protocol.md

 sender's leaf, including the root:

 * The public key for the node
-* Zero or more encrypted copies of the path secret corresponding to the node
+* One or more encrypted copies of the path secret corresponding to the node

-The path secret value for a given node is encrypted for the subtree corresponding to the parent's non-updated child, that is, the child on the copath of the sender's leaf node.
+The path secret value for a given node is encrypted to the subtree rooted at the parent's non-updated child.
+That is, the child on the copath of the sender's leaf node.
 There is one encryption of the path secret to each public key in the resolution of the non-updated child.